The Faculty of Business Administration offers two similar doctoral programs:

 The information on recognition of credit points [PDF] will guide you on the evaluation of the courses according to the Doctoral Regulations 2014 for our faculty.

-The graduate school doctoral program is divided into three elective courses:
+The Graduate School Doctoral Degree Program is divided into three elective courses:

 A. Methodology courses.

-Graduate program students must complete at least 10 CP (at least 2 of the 6 courses offered).
+Graduate School Doctoral Degree Program students must complete at least 10 CP (at least 2 of the 6 courses offered).
 All courses are 5 CP (2 credit hours).

 B. Consolidating courses

-Graduate program students must complete at least 10 CP (4 credit hours).
+Graduate School Doctoral Degree Program students must complete at least 10 CP (4 credit hours).

 Seminars/workshops on content, methods, software, theories (general or subject-specific).
 Examples can be found below under "Other doctoral courses at the UHH".